rumpl/c/README.md

 Output:

-    someDir comment was deleted succesfully.
+    someDir comment was deleted successfully.

     ./           What a great utility!
     ../